frindaddy/digitalker-archive/README.md

 # Digitalker Archive

-This repository is an audio archive of the National Semiconductor DT1050 Digitalker™ speech synthesizer.
+This repository is an audio archive of the National Semiconductor DT1050 Digitalker speech synthesizer.

 ## How to use